pwandrag/MMM-TankLevel/Readme.md

 #### What is this module doing?

-*MMM-GasLevel* is a [MagicMirror](https://github.com/MichMich/MagicMirror) module for displaying the gas level calculated based on a burn % rate per day, and a fill date
+*MMM-TankLevel* is a [MagicMirror](https://github.com/MichMich/MagicMirror) module for displaying the gas level calculated based on a burn % rate per day, and a fill date

 ### Example Screenshots